-That commitment began to take shape this year, seeded by the WARF investment and a new coalition of campus partners that formed the Wisconsin Research Computing Idea Steering Committee, led by UW–Madison Chief Technology Officer Todd Shechter with the Division of Information Technology (DoIT).
+That commitment began to take shape this year, seeded by the WARF investment and a new coalition of campus partners that formed the Advisory Committee on Research Computing.
+The committee is co-led by Amy Wendt, professor of electrical and computer engineering divisional associate vice chancellor for research in the Office of the Vice Chancellor for Research in Graduate Education (OVCRGE), and UW–Madison Chief Technology Officer Todd Shechter with the Division of Information Technology (DoIT).

 The coalition was a natural and necessary evolution after the launch of ResearchDrive in 2019, explains Shechter.
 With ResearchDrive, PIs across campus could receive 5 terabytes of storage without cost for their research data, with additional storage space available for an annual cost.

 “ResearchDrive was our first attempt at supporting researchers across the campus with an allocation of storage that was at no cost to the researchers,” Shechter explained.
 “And it was a good start.”

 “But as we listen to the needs on campus and think about what comes beyond storage, that’s when we think about computing—and providing what’s necessary for researchers to conduct world-class research at an R1 university.”

 Boosting computational power

 Modern academic research runs on computational power—and in today’s research labs, central processing units (CPUs) and graphics processing units (GPUs) are critical pieces in a scientist’s workbench.